Adishinde1630/Spam_Ham_Email-/README.md

 - Train classification models (e.g., Logistic Regression, Random Forest, SVM).
 - Evaluate using accuracy, precision, recall, F1-score, and confusion matrix.

-## Notes

-- If you plan to push this repository to GitHub, ensure you remove any sensitive data (API keys, secrets, or private datasets) before pushing.
-- Adapt the notebook to use a train/test split or cross-validation for robust evaluation.

-## Contact

-If you want me to push these files to your GitHub repo, provide the repository URL or set an `origin` remote in this folder.
-I can then push the commit for you.